Noel King

-Noel King (born 13 September 1956) is a former professional footballer and the current head coach of Women's National League club Shelbourne.
+Noel King (born 13 September 1956) is a former professional footballer and manager.
 For 10 years from 2000 until 2010 he was manager of the Republic of Ireland women's national team.
 He was appointed interim men's national team senior manager on 23 September 2013 following the resignation of Giovanni Trapattoni.

 Playing career

 King was born in Dublin.
 During his career he played for Dundalk (two spells), Shamrock Rovers (three spells), Home Farm, Bohemians, Valenciennes, Derry City, and Limerick.

 He was a substitute on Home Farm's FAI Cup winning side of 1975 as a teenager.
 He made his European bow the following season in the 1975–76 European Cup Winners' Cup playing in Farm's only 2 European games.
 King signed for Dundalk in 1977 and played 2 games in the 1977–78 European Cup Winners' Cup as well as being ever present in that league campaign.
 The following season he signed for Shamrock Rovers Playing at right-back, he was sent off on his debut in the President's Cup final defeat to Bohemians at Milltown on 30 August 1978.
 He played 19 consecutive games and 4 in the 1978–79 European Cup Winners' Cup while also earning his Football Association coaching badge.

 He then went to Home Farm before linking up with Bohemians for two seasons, and then it was back to Dundalk where he played 2 games in the 1982–83 European Cup.
 His second stint at Milltown saw him link up with Rovers manager Jim McLaughlin, this time as player/coach.
 His fiery style of play combined with his great coaching abilities won him two League and one FAI Cup medal with the now resurgent Hoops.
 He made 76 appearances in this second stint including two in the 1984-85 European Cup.

 The call for a fresh challenge saw King move to French second division club Valenciennes where he played for the first team and coached their youths side.
 In November 1985 he left France to become player-manager at Derry.
 He had his contract terminated in November 1987.
 He then moved to Waterford United for the rest of that 1987–88 League of Ireland Premier Division season.

-He played for the Republic of Ireland national football team amateur team that qualified and reached the semi finals of the 1978 UEFA Amateur Cup.
+He played for the Republic of Ireland national football team amateur team that qualified and reached the semi-finals of the 1978 UEFA Amateur Cup.
 In January 1977 he played for the League of Ireland XI team against Italian League B which included Gaetano Scirea.